kanishka-linux/kawaii-player/README.md

 * Along with adding PyQt6 support, some good amount of refactoring is done that includes removing support for QtWebkit and PyCurl, making dependency installation much more manageable.

 * Curently PyQt6 version is mainly tested on (Raspberry Pi-4B+) Debian Trixie and OSX, and maynot be stable compared to PyQt5 version on other platforms.
-In case found any issue consider reporting them.
+In case found any found any issue then please consider reporting them.

+* If PyQt6 version is too buggy to use on your platform,then consider using last PyQt5 based release i.e. [v8.1.0](https://github.com/kanishka-linux/kawaii-player/releases/tag/v8.1.0-1)

 ### Installation